Detection System of Record

 MITRE ATT&CK and the detection lifecycle.

-Tactical heatmaps and strategic MaGMa governance in one product — so coverage and maturity stay linked to deployed logic and validation.
+Tactical MITRE ATT&CK heatmaps and strategic views aligned to the MaGMa Use Case Framework (UCF) — L1/L2/L3 lifecycle, Cyber Killchain grouping, and maturity metrics in one product so coverage stays linked to deployed logic and validation.

 Tactical: MITRE ATT&CK Heatmap